aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/style/_index.md

 ```

-a style's foreground color.
+Gets a style's foreground color.
 It means no color setting if Color.Empty is returned.

 **Returns:**
 [Color](../../com.aspose.cells/color)